 ‘Rewi’s last stand’ at Ōrākau between 31 March and 2 April 1864 was immortalised in Rudall Hayward’s 1925 silent film (remade as a ‘talkie’ in 1940) of that name.
 The movie was clearly influenced by cinematic representations of the American West.

 Rewi’s men began building a redoubt-shaped pa at Ōrākau in late March 1864.
 The British stationed at nearby Kihikihi soon observed this development.
 Brigadier-General G.J.
 Carey sent an armed force under Majors von Tempsky and Blyth to investigate.
 Within two days more than 1400 troops had arrived at Ōrākau, where the fortification was still incomplete.
 With the arrival of some Waikato reinforcements the number of defenders was about 300 – up to a third of them women.

 As the British advance began, Rewi told his men to hold their fire until the troops reached the fence around the peach grove.
-The troops advanced four abreast until they were ordered to charge.
+The soldiers advanced four abreast until they were ordered to charge.
 By the time Rewi gave the order to fire they were less than 50 m from the pā.
 This volley from the parapet stemmed the advance.
 The troops fell back, reformed, and renewed their attack.
-When they were hit by another volley, it was decided to surround rather than assault the position.
+When they were hit by another volley, their officers decided to surround rather than assault the position.

 Steady fire prevented Māori reinforcements from reaching Ōrākau.
 Unable to get to the pā, they sat ‘on the hill and wept their farewell, for they thought that … none (would) escape’.
-The British force had no such fears.
-Cameron arrived on 2 April with reinforcements.
-He now had more than 1400 men at his disposal.
+Lieutenant-General Cameron arrived on 2 April with reinforcements that increased the British strength to more than 1400.
 By now almost out of food, water and ammunition, the occupants of the pā were becoming desperate.

 The defenders were offered a last chance to surrender.
 This demand was met with the now famous reply, one version of which is: